LMH01/MGT2_Mod_Tool/README.md

 - **Log file**
     - Every change you do to the game files will be noted here. *(eg. added genre [genre_name])*
     - When a backup is being created it will be noted here.
-    - The log file can be opened fia the "Other" menu.
+    - The log file can be opened fia the "Utilities" menu.
 - **Tool tips**
     - Should you need help to figure out what an input or button means simply hover over it with your mouse.
 - **Settings**